joselfer/cleaningdatacoursera/README.md

  - subject_train.txt: subjects who performed the experiments

 The Script works as follow:

-1. Read the 3 Test datasets and store them in separate data frame objects
+1. Read the 3 Test datasets and store them in separate data frame objects.
 2. Include a column with a sequential id that is used to merge the data.
 3. Merge the Test data into a dataset using the sequential ids and include a column with the type of the data ("Test")
 4. Read the 3 Train datasets and store them in separate data frame objects